harvardinformatics/informatics-website/docs/research/index.md

 The Informatics group has been part of a long term collaboration to develop methods to study the molecular evolution of non-coding DNA, focusing on the software package [PhyloAcc](https://phyloacc.github.io/).
 We have also worked on other methods related to phylogenetic models of molecular evolution.

-### PhyloAcc: using phylogenies to detect substitution rate shifts in non-coding regions
+### :fontawesome-regular-handshake: :fontawesome-solid-hand-holding-dollar: :material-vector-polyline-plus: PhyloAcc: using phylogenies to detect substitution rate shifts in non-coding regions

 **Lead Bioinformaticians**: Gregg Thomas and Tim Sackton